orochi663/Thinksquirrel-Common/README.md

 # Thinksquirrel Common Libraries

+** Note: These libraries have been depreciated and are no longer being developed or maintained. **

 ### Overview

 These libraries provide common functionality between Thinksquirrel Software products.
 They are not meant for general use, but the code is provided here for debugging/learning/adaptation purposes.